loopwerk/loopwerk.io/content/articles/2025-07-02-coolify-django.md

 maxretry = 1
 ```

-You’ll also need to change the value of `banaction` to `ufw`.
+You'll also need to change the value of `banaction` to `ufw`.
 After saving, I enabled and started the service:

 ```
 $ systemctl enable fail2ban